-A personalized tree certificate to say thanks for your donation.
-We’ll also send you updates on our Indonesia projects, so you can track the impact your trees are having on the community and environment.
+A personalized tree certificate (see gallery) to say thanks for your donation.
+We’ll also send you reports on our Indonesia projects, so you can track the impact your trees are having on the community and environment.

-Indonesia’s forests are a treasure chest of wildlife.
-The country is home t0 between 10 and 15 percent of the world’s known plants, mammals, and birds.
-But in the last 50 years, more than 74 million hectares of Indonesian rainforest have been lost — an area twice the size of Germany.
-The main drivers of deforestation in Indonesia are palm oil (one of the main ingredients in our soaps, detergents, and makeup,) forestry and agricultural operations like mining, infrastructure, and development.
+Indonesia’s forests are some of the most biodiverse on the planet, home to between 10 - 15 percent of the world’s known plants, mammals, and birds.
+Despite this, in the last 50 years, more than 74 million hectares of rainforest have been lost here — an area twice the size of Germany.
+Drivers of deforestation in Indonesia vary from logging, agricultural expansion and operations like mining, and infrastructure expansion.
+However, by far the greatest threat to Indonesia’s forests comes from conversion of land to palm oil plantations - one of the main ingredients in our soaps, detergents, and makeup.

-Deforestation shrinks the habitat of native species like the orangutan, and diminishes a source of shelter, food, and livelihood for millions of people.
+Deforestation shrinks the habitat of native species like orang-utans, and diminishes a source of shelter, food, and livelihood for millions of people.
 It’s also bad news for carbon emissions.
-Peatlands store a whopping 35 billion tons of carbon.
-When bulldozed and replaced with plantations, thousands of tons of harmful carbon dioxide are released into the atmosphere, contributing to greenhouse gases and increasing the risk of forest fires.
+Peatlands, such as those across Indonesia's lowland rainforests, store a whopping 35 billion tons of carbon.
+When bulldozed and replaced with plantations, thousands of tons of harmful carbon dioxide is released into the atmosphere, contributing to greenhouse gases and increasing the risk of forest fires.

-Indonesia's forests provide habitat for endangered species such as orangutans, Sumatran tigers, and Sun bears, as well as providing important turtle nesting areas.
+Indonesia's forests provide habitat for endangered species such as Sumatran tigers, orang-utans, over 1,500 birds and countless other species.

 Young, healthy forests can help suppress future wildfires and reduce the impact of smoke on public health.
 Help us prevent forest fires from spreading catastrophically.

 Our partners run village-based education programs that teach local people how to achieve conservation while balancing the needs of their community.